Christmas in Our Hearts

 Christmas in Our Hearts is the seventh studio album and the first Christmas album by Filipino singer-songwriter and businessman Jose Mari Chan.
 It was released on November 17, 1990, by Universal Records.
-The album sold over 600,000 units in the Philippines in 2006, certifying Double Diamond by the Philippine Association of the Record Industry (PARI).
+The album sold over 1,600,000 units in the Philippines in 2025, certifying Double Diamond by the Philippine Association of the Record Industry (PARI).
 It is considered to be the first OPM album to surpass the Diamond status.
-It is currently the biggest-selling album in the Philippines, selling more than 800,000 copies to date.
+It is currently the biggest-selling album in the Philippines, selling more than 800,000 physical copies to date.
 Due to the recurring popularity of the song and album during the annual holiday season, Chan became known to Filipinos as "The Father of Philippine Christmas Music;" a title of which he later disavowed.

 The album also features cover versions of "A Christmas Carol", "This Beautiful Day", and "Christmas Children" from the 1970 musical film Scrooge.

 The album has been re-released as a 25th Anniversary Edition on iTunes, Spotify, and Spinnr on October 30, 2015.